Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-This examiner withdraws rejections or reopens prosecution in 81.5% of appeals filed.
-This is in the 71% percentile among all examiners.
-Of these withdrawals, 27.3% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
-The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.
+This examiner withdraws rejections or reopens prosecution in 83.9% of appeals filed.
+This is in the 77% percentile among all examiners.
+Of these withdrawals, 26.9% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
+Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
+Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: